Mathematics

 Variation – Drawing close attention to a mathematical concept by varying and changing parts of questions.

-More information about our maths curriculum can be found below in documents that support teaching and learning, including our 'Calculation Policy', which gives details and examples for parents of the calculations we use to teach addition, subtraction, multiplication and division.
+Further information about our maths curriculum can be found below, in documents that support teaching and learning, including our ‘Calculation Policy’, which gives details and examples for parents of the calculations we use to teach the four operations of addition, subtraction, multiplication and division.